Let You Love Me

-The song reached the top ten in twenty countries, including the United Kingdom where it peaked at number four.
-It became Ora's thirteenth song to reach the UK top ten, thus breaking the record for the most top ten songs by a British female solo artist.
+The song reached the top-ten in twenty countries, including Australia, Belgium, Ireland, Netherlands and the United Kingdom.
+"Let You Love Me" became Ora's thirteenth song to reach the UK top-ten, thus breaking the record for the most top ten songs by a British female solo artist.
+Ora performed the song on Jimmy Kimmel Live! and Victoria's Secret Fashion Show.